intelligent-username/Gradient-Descent/README.md

 L'(w) = L(w) + \lambda \sum_{j=1}^{N}{w_j^2}
 $$

 The penalty of L2 Regularization is the sum of the squares of the parameters.
-Once again, this encourages smaller weights, and pushes the model to predict the median rather than the mean, which is more robust to outliers.
+Once again, this encourages smaller weights, and pushes the model to predict the mean rather than the median, which is more robust to outliers.

 Since the terms are squared, large terms grow quadratically, thus being the primary target when minimizing the loss.
 If all weights in the model are $<=1$, this may cause issues, as the contribution from each term will be even smaller when squared.